MA Program FAQs

 Most Graduate Assistants in the English Department are assigned to work with selected professors as research assistants.
 A small number may work in the Center for Writing Excellence (CWE), mostly in a one-on-one tutoring capacity; Writing Center GAs receive training for their work in the CWE.
 Another small number may serve as Teaching Assistants for the undergraduate Film Studies Program, performing tutorial and technical tasks for the full-time Film Studies faculty.

-What are the benefits of a GAship or TAship?
+What are the benefits of a GAship?

-What are the requirements of a GAship or TAship?
+What are the requirements of a GAship?

 GAs must maintain full-time status (9 credits) and work 20 hours per week, September-June.
 If you have fewer than 9 credits to complete before earning your degree, you may take the number of remaining credits.